Five months post-covid, Nicole Murphy’s heart rate is still doing strange things

 Systrom and his colleagues recruited 20 people who were having trouble exercising.
 Ten had long covid.
 The other half had not been infected with the virus.
 He inserted catheters into their veins to provide test information before putting them on stationary bikes and took a number of detailed measurements.
 The study was published in the journal Chest in January.

 In the long covid group, he found that they had normal lung function and at peak exercise, their oxygen levels were normal even as they were short of breath.
-What was abnormal was that some veins and arteries did not appear to be delivering oxygen efficiently to the muscles.
+What was abnormal was that some arteries and veins did not appear to be transporting oxygen to and from the muscles efficiently.

 He theorized this could be due to a malfunction in the body’s autonomic nervous system, which controls involuntary actions such as the rate at which the heart beats, or the widening or narrowing of blood vessels.